nhuha919/nhuha919/README.md

 ## 👩‍💻 About Me

-- Aspiring software engineer with a passion for building impactful technology.
+- Aspiring software engineer with a strong interest in AI & machine learning
-- Curious about **AI/Machine Learning**, **Robotics**, and **Computer Vision**.
-- Always exploring new ideas at the intersection of business and tech.
+- Always learning and excited to grow through hands-on experience

 ---